johnnykwwang/Annex-K3-Build-Log/2_Planning.md

 ### Rails & Bearings

 I printed the [Bearing Repacker](https://github.com/Annex-Engineering/Misc_Designs/tree/master/Bearing_Repacker).
-But after examining the Fabreeko bearings, they are decently lubricated and I don't have to clean and lube them :)
+But after examining the Fabreeko bearings, they are decently lubricated :)

 Fabreeko Rails are also lubed with EP2.
 The preload is higher so I run the rails back and forth rapidly to break it in a bit.